How to maximize your college experience with our support.

 Acker Scholars have access to free tutoring through Tutoring and Academic Support Services.
 It’s your destination for individual and group tutoring in all disciplines.

 Acker Scholars are talented, multifaceted individuals; therefore, there may be more than one program that aligns with your background and interests.
-Check out the Collegiate Science and Technology Entry Program (CSTEP) and the SUNY Louis Stokes Alliance for Minority Participation (SUNY LSAMP) to get started.
+Check out the Collegiate Science and Technology Entry Program (CSTEP), Ronald McNair Scholars Program (McNair), and Student Support Services (SSS) to get started.
 These programs offer career development and preparation for graduate and professional schools, as well as other holistic support resources and opportunities.

 Acker Scholars enter the university with merit scholarships and remain eligible by following the program requirements and UB’s criteria for renewability.
 Scholars are encouraged to complete the FAFSA and to apply for other types of financial aid in addition to their merit scholarship.